bcartfall/piworkout-server/README.md

 - APP_PORT: Main application port.
 - VIDEO_FOLDER: Folder where videos will be stored.

-Setup YouTube API client json file and copy to `backend/client_secret.json`.
+Setup YouTube API and URI redirects at https://console.cloud.google.com/getting-started.
+Download credential file to `backend/client_secret.json`.

+YouTube API requires redirect URIs to be a top level domain or localhost.
+Use a DNS service like https://freedns.afraid.org/ or your own domain to connect with YouTube.

 Run server docker containers: